szaumoor/ZSTweaks/ZSTweaks/README.md

 The problem with these spells is that they promise power, but your little sickly wizard is not a very good fighter at all.
 I think this promise should be more serious, and therefore, by default, all these weapons grant 2 APR by default.

-**Component 160:** Make Black Blade of Disaster and the Iron Golem weapons unsuitable for backstabs

-This exists simply to destroy any temptation to use these as cheesy ways to get insane numbers with backstabs that would instakill most things with HP and normal damage resistances in one hit.
-So now they should not be able to trigger backstabs.

 **Component 1120:** Make some weapon categories incur in backstab penalties for balance

 This reduces the backstab multiplier of some weapons who realistically would not be great for backstabs, which also includes pretty broken weapons when used for backstabs, such as the Staff of Ram.